bmild/nerf/README.md

 ```
 to get a pretrained high-res NeRF for the Fern dataset.
 Now you can use [`render_demo.ipynb`](https://github.com/bmild/nerf/blob/master/render_demo.ipynb) to render new views.

+### Replicating the paper results

+The example config files run at lower resolutions than the quantitative/qualitative results in the paper and video.
+To replicate the results from the paper, start with the config files in [`paper_configs/`](https://github.com/bmild/nerf/tree/master/paper_configs).
+Our synthetic Blender data and LLFF scenes are hosted [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1) and the DeepVoxels data is hosted by Vincent Sitzmann [here](https://drive.google.com/open?id=1lUvJWB6oFtT8EQ_NzBrXnmi25BufxRfl).

 ### Extracting geometry from a NeRF